PostgreSQL For Loop

 $$;

 In the above example, first, we have created an anonymous block.
-And then, we are using a FOR loop in the block to iterate over some values like New York, Chicago, etc. In the end, we will get the following result.
+Then, we use a FOR loop in the block to iterate over values such as New York, Chicago, etc. Ultimately, we will obtain the following result.

 Read: Postgresql now() function